-Let’s then look at a home and the math of it being funded more with leverage and assume the mortgage will be covered by rent.
+Let’s then look at an example of purchasing a home.
+We all know the math – buy with a mortgage and assume it will be covered by rent.
 As you can see, putting 20% down on a house and assuming no growth in rent or home price appreciation provides a nice little IRR.
-Notice each dollar of debt paid down accretes to the the equity.
-The reason being that you are essentially LBO’ing your home in America.
+This is because we were able to buy an asset we otherwise couldn’t afford and essentially have it paid for by the rent.
+Notice below each dollar of debt paid down accretes to the the equity.

 (Note, I assumed a 5% mortgage rate here)

 Now that is pretty good, but what if you were looking at an investment of solid property, same assumptions.
 This will be an investment for you that you plan to sell in 5 years, but you have to pay a 5.5% mortgage rate to compensate for higher risk (i.e. putting less cash down).